COVID-19 Information and Resources for Clinical Staff

 For more information on how the CUIMC campus is preparing for return to work and operations during Phases 1-4 of re-opening, please visit Return to Campus: Employees and Students.

-To provide an additional layer of safety to the ongoing public health and preventive efforts, Columbia University will require an initial single COVID-19 PCR diagnostic test of all faculty, staff, and students who are returning to campus per New York guidelines.
-Clinical faculty are exempt.
-For more information, including on the exemption, please see COVID-19 Public Health Protocols.
+To provide an additional layer of safety to the ongoing public health and preventive efforts, Columbia University will require an initial single COVID-19 PCR diagnostic test of all faculty, staff, and students within the 14 days prior to returning to campus.
+Please note that CUIMC clinical faculty are exempt for the current term— but will not be exempt for Spring 2021.
+For information on testing eligibility, locations, scheduling, and process, please see COVID-19 Testing Process.

 All members of the Columbia community are expected to monitor their health daily before coming to campus or leaving their residence hall room.
 All affiliates must attest to being free of any COVID-19 symptoms prior to entering campus each day.
 For more information, please see Symptom Self-Checking.